 The emergency responders generally refer to this classification system when they select their emergency response routes.
-Physical traffic calming devices that may cause delay to emergency vehicles ("delay inducing" devices) such as traffic circles and speed humps will not be considered for use on roadways that have been identified as critical emergency response routes without the approval of the Police and Fire departments.
+Physical traffic calming devices that may cause delay to emergency vehicles ("delay inducing" devices) such as traffic circles and speed humps will be limited for use on roadways that have been identified as critical emergency response routes must have the input of the Police and Fire Departments.
 These streets would still be eligible for other traffic calming elements, such as "neck-downs", radar feedback signs, and the educational programs.
 As a clarification, while the roundabouts that have been installed throughout town are similar to traffic circles, they have been installed to control traffic, just as a traffic signal or stop sign does.
 They have not been installed to control speeding.

-This traffic calming program is intended to address excessive speeding and cut through traffic on local residential streets.
-Traffic calming projects on collector roadways will only be considered when at least 50% of the platted lots fronting the collector street are residential, either a school or public facility that generates high pedestrian traffic is present, and the collector street must have a posted speed limit of 30 mph or less.
+This traffic calming program is intended to address excessive speeding and cut through traffic on local residential streets, and speeding on collector streets within residential areas.
+For purposes of this program, Appendix C contains maps of the eligible collectors.
+This map may be administratively updated by the Town Manager, or designee.
 Arterial streets are not eligible for traffic calming treatments as they serve as critical emergency response and snow removal routes and typically do not have residential frontage.
 The Staff Team that defines the project area will also identify the streets that are not eligible to receive physical street treatments.